Europe & Baltic Cruises

 Seabourn Quest is the third iteration of the vessel design that has been called "a game-changer for the luxury segment."
 True to her Seabourn bloodlines, wherever she sails around the world, Seabourn Quest carries with her a bevy of award-winning dining venues that are comparable to the finest restaurants to be found anywhere.
 Seabourn Quest offers a variety of dining options to suit every taste and every mood, with never an extra charge.
 Menus reflect an insistence on fresh, high-quality ingredients, masterful preparation and appealing presentations.
 In a signature Seabourn salute to comfort and luxury, the all-suite vessel features accommodations ranging from 295 square feet to a massive 1,352 square feet.
 Onboard facilities include a spa, casino, club, pool, whirlpools, and more.

-First Hotel Reisen (5*) is a first class hotel in the heart of palatial Stockholm close to the Royal Palace and only five minutes walk from the shopping area.
-The hotel is in Old Town and within waking distance of Royal Palace, Kungliga Opera, and Far Eastern Museum.
-Within one mile of the hotel are City Hall, Tivoli Park, Skansen, National Museum, and the World Trade Center.
-Wasa Museum is two miles away.
+First Hotel Reisen is a first class hotel in the heart of the historic Stockholm close to the Royal Palace and only five minutes’ walk from the shopping areas.
 The hotel is celebrated for its high standards in service and its accomplished marriage of classical interiors and modern design.
 Many of their exquisite rooms offer an old-world charm and splendid views of the narrow streets of renaissance Stockholm.
-All rooms are non-smoking and have bathrooms with showers.
-All hotel guests are offered complimentary wireless internet access.
-The hotel has an exquisite restaurant and a wellness spa with gym, sauna and a cold water pool.
+The hotel rooms offer amazing views of the Old Town or the waterfront and some of them boast private saunas, Jacuzzis and balconies.

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!